 La Trobe’s support for new migrants includes:

-- Fifteen Tertiary Enabling Program scholarships.
-These scholarships cover full tuition costs for the twelve week Tertiary Enabling Program and a $1,500 cost-of-living bursary.
+- La Trobe also awarded three Tertiary Enabling Program scholarships in 2017.
+These scholarships covered full tuition costs for the twelve week Tertiary Enabling Program and a $1,500 cost-of-living bursary.

 - The College of ASSC and Asylum Seeker Resource Centre scholarships are awarded to two people seeking asylum each year for three years.
 The scholarships cover full tuition fees and include a $3,000 per year cost-of-living bursary.